rainyLeo/frontend-notes/notes/http.md

 **方法**

+- GET
-- GET get a document from the server; Send named resource from the server to the client
+get a document from the server; Send named resource from the server to the client
+- PUT
-- PUT Store data from client into a named server resource. (message body)
+Store data from client into a named server resource. (message body)
+- DELETE
-- DELETE Delete the named resource from a server.
+ Delete the named resource from a server.
+- TRACE
-- TRACE Trace the message through proxy servers to the server.
+Trace the message through proxy servers to the server.
+- POST
-- POST Send client data into a server gateway application for processing (message body)
+Send client data into a server gateway application for processing (message body)
+- HEAD
-- HEAD Send just the HTTP headers from the response for the named resource.
+Send just the HTTP headers from the response for the named resource.

 **状态码**

-- Every HTTP response message comes back with a status code.
-The status code is a three-digit numeric code that tells the client if the request succeeded, or if other actions are required.
-- Status codes between 200 and 299 represent success.
-Codes between 300 and 399 indicate that the resource has been moved.
-Codes between 400 and 499 mean that the client did something wrong in the request.
-Codes between 500 and 599 mean something went awry on the server.

-*Headers*
-- Headers example
- * Content-length: 1450 			 The entity body contains 15,040 bytes of data
- * Content-type: image/gif 		 The entity body is a GIF image
- * Accept:image/gif,text/html  The client accepts GIF and HTML

-*Entity Bodies*
+200 - 299: success.
+300 - 399: resource has been moved.
+400 - 499: client did something wrong in the request.
+500 - 599: something went awry on the server.

 *connection management*